Nehaashree-272005/BREAST-CANCER-CLASSIFICATION/README.md

 # BREAST-CANCER-CLASSIFICATION
-This a basic project for learning Machine Learning Algorithm.
+This a basic project for learning Machine Learning Algorithms.
+I have used RandomForestClassifier algorithm to find whether the breast cancer is malignant or benigin.Here I have used text dataset for classification.This breast cancer classification can also be done with the image dataset with the help of python libraries like opencv and other machine learning algorithm.
+We have also created a basic webpage using html,css and Java script.
+The backend and frontend linking is done with flask.